 The Type of Model tab allows you to specify the distribution and link function for your model, providing short cuts for several common models that are categorized by response type.

 Model Types

 Scale Response.
+The following options are available:

 - Linear.
 Specifies Normal as the distribution and Identity as the link function. - Gamma with log link.
 Specifies Gamma as the distribution and Log as the link function.